Table of Contents

-The good thing about junior racquets is that there are plenty out there that can replicate the quality of the adult frames that they represent.
-The bad thing about them is that they can be hard to find, and even harder to find a reliable source that can describe the benefits for you.
+The bad thing about them is that they can be hard to find, and even harder to find a reliable source that can DESCRIBE the benefits for you.

-When I was a kid playing tennis, I really wished I had a voice of reason for what frame I should be getting, and why I should be getting it.
-This is what I hope to provide for you, and I’ve listed my top recommendations for you below.
+When I was a kid playing tennis, I really wished I had a VOICE of reason for what frame I should be getting, and why I should be getting it.

-#1: Head Graphene 360+ Gravity 26 inch
+#1: Head Graphene 360+

 Adding on to the already impressive list of Head Graphene racquets, we have the 360+ as my number one recommendation for junior racquets.
-Not only does it have an appealing bright blue frame, but it also gives junior players everything that they can ask for.

-It’s light in weight, has a relatively tight pattern on the crosses for extra control, and it’s on the cheaper side of things too - currently available for less than $100 through the link above.
+It’s light in weight, has a relatively tight pattern on the crosses for extra control, and it’s on the cheaper side of things too – currently available for less than $100 through the link below.

-Naturally, juniors don’t quite have the physical strength of adults, so having a racquet that can be handled easily while providing enough control to build confidence in their game is just the ideal solution.
+Naturally, juniors don’t quite have the PHYSICAL strength of adults, so having a racquet that can be handled easily while providing enough control to build confidence in their game is just the ideal solution.

 Key Features